Loading...

 Portion Control

-Engage in light physical activity, such as a short walk, after your meal to help with glucose metabolism.
+Engage in light physical activity, such as a short walk, after meals to help enhance glucose uptake by muscles.

 healthspan-mbl